 The strong design will make sure food doesn’t get crushed and stays fresh.

-An insulated lunch box is useful in many situations, from a long morning out fishing to spending your day at an outdoor work site without access to a fridge.
-There’s something equal parts comforting and practical about a hearty homemade meal, so you want to make sure it stays fresh—and safe to eat.
-High-density foam padding will keep heat or cold in and keeps your food from getting squished.
-We’ve rounded up the best insulated lunch box for any situation, some of which can hold a six pack in addition to your lunch (or just a whole lot of camping food).
+Insulated lunch boxes are useful in many situations, from a long morning out fishing to spending your day at an outdoor work site without access to a fridge.
+There’s something equal parts comforting and practical about a hearty homemade meal, so you want to ensure it stays fresh—and safe to eat.

-- BEST LUNCH BOX FOR KEEPING FOOD HOT: Thermos Stainless King 24 Ounce Food Jar
+- Best for Keeping Food Hot: Thermos Stainless King 24 Ounce Food Jar

-- BEST LARGE INSULATED LUNCH BOX: Under Armour 12-Can Soft Cooler
+- Best Large Capacity: Under Armour 12-Can Soft Cooler

-- BEST HEAVY DUTY INSULATED LUNCH BOX: YETI Daytrip Lunch Box
+- Best Heavy Duty: YETI Daytrip Lunch Box

-- BEST CHEAP INSULATED LUNCH BOX: Wildkin Insulated Lunch Box Bag
+- Best Budget: Wildkin Insulated Lunch Box Bag

-Features to Consider When Shopping for the Best Insulated Lunch Box
+Things to Consider Before Buying an Insulated Lunch Box

 Do You Want to Keep Food Hot or Cold?